espsrc/FOREGROUNDS-FRIENDS/README.md

     $$A, V \longmapsto \widetilde{A}, \widetilde{V}.$$
 5. We decide to keep only the first four components ($ncomp=4$), because our simulations have shown that this is the number which leads to the smallest reconstruction error.
 For that purpose, we define the following matrix,
     $$W = \widetilde{V}[:, :ncomp]\in \mathbb{R}^{N_{\text{freq}}\times ncomp}.$$
-6. Finally, we project to the component space (with only four components) and then back to the image space, which in principle should contain almost all the foregrounds.
+6. Finally, we project to the component space (with only four components) and then back to the image space, which contains almost all the foregrounds.
 The four component PCA image is named $F$ and it is corrected by the mean of the original data in order to get an unbiased result:
     $$F = WW^TD + \overline{D}.$$

 #### Foreground removal step
-Subtracting the 4-component PCA image to the original image, we are in principle capable to reconstruct the underlying 21 cm signal.
+Subtracting the 4-component PCA image to the original image, the residual would be the underlying 21 cm signal.
 In order to reduce the otherwise dominant noise, we decide to perform a Gaussian smoothing which have shown a better result when computing the 2d power spectrum.

 The output of this step is a frequency-binned cube, in which the full frequency range of 90 MHz is divided into 15 MHz intervals required for the power spectrum estimation.